 Hormone treatment therapy has become a reliable method of improving the development of patients with Turner Syndrome.
 They can undergo either growth hormone therapy or estrogen replacement therapy.
 However, both are recommended treatments to ensure that patients with TS age healthily.
 If you or a loved one were recently diagnosed with TS.
 It is advised to start hormone treatment therapy as soon as possible, so that the effects of TS can be reduced.
 Hormone treatment therapy can be expensive, ranging from $10,000 to $60,000 a year for growth hormone treatment alone.
 However, the Turner Syndrome clinical practice guidelines indicate that due to the medical necessity of hormone treatment in Turner Syndrome, patients who are un-insured or unable to afford the financial costs are entitled to compensation.
-For more information about reimbursement programs, click here: https://turnersyndromefoundation.org/turner_syndrome/resources/reimburse-assist/
+Learn more about reimbursement assistance.

-How Can I Prepare My Child for Hormone Therapy?
+How Can I Prepare My Child for Hormone Treatment Therapy?

-When talking about the treatment with your child, always remain calm and patient; yet firm.
+When talking about the hormone treatment therapy with your child, always remain calm and patient; yet firm.
 Explain to your child that this is medicine that must be given to help them grow.
 For any questions, concerns, or comments you may have, talk with your doctor or case manager.
 If you can’t do the injections alone, having a support system (friends, neighbors, etc.) is helpful.
 Ensuring your child has a nighttime routine can also help to make things run more smoothly.
 To get your family involved in this new process, have them measure their own heights every so often with your child that is taking growth hormone so she can realize she is growing just like your family.
-For more information about growth treatment strategies, follow the link: https://turnersyndromefoundation.org/turner-syndrome-across-the-lifespan/growth/growth-treatment-strategies/
+Find more information about growth.

 Growth Hormone Therapy: